6 Dimensions of Data Quality, Examples, and Measurement

 Completeness Data Quality Dimension-iCEDQ

-You have probably heard multiple times that the data is incomplete to take a decision.
-For example, a salesperson wants to send an email to the customer, but the data entry operator did not fill in the email address.
-Here it is not that the data was inaccurate, but the email attribute was left empty.
+You have probably heard multiple times that data is incomplete for making decisions.
+Example: A salesperson wants to send an email to the customer, but the data entry operator did not fill in the email address.
+In this case, the data is not inaccurate, rather the email attribute was left empty.
 When data is missing it directly impedes the operations of any organization.

-We will use four examples explaining different types of data completeness quality issues:
+We will provide four examples to explain different types of data completeness quality issues:

 1. The record itself is missing.